Efficient estimation of multipartite quantum coherence: Introduction

-Along this spirit, several theoretical proposals have been proposed to estimate multipartite coherence without costly state tomography~\cite{smith_quantifying_2017,zhang_estimating_2018,yu_detecting_2019}.
+Several experiments have been reported regarding the efficient detection of robustness of coherence~\cite{wang_directly_2017, zheng_experimental_2018}.
+However, the experimental detection of general coherence measure, such as the relative entropy of coherence~\cite{Baumgratz2014}, is still missing.
+Theoretical proposals to estimate general multipartite coherence without costly state tomography have also been proposed~\cite{smith_quantifying_2017,zhang_estimating_2018,yu_detecting_2019}.
 While the initial proposals either need copies of the prepared multipartite state~\cite{smith_quantifying_2017} or complicated post-processing ~\cite{zhang_estimating_2018}, the spectrum estimation method was recently proposed~\cite{yu_detecting_2019}, which only requires local measurements and easy-to-compute post-processing.
 Nevertheless, the performance of the spectrum estimation method highly depends on the choice of the measurements, and how it works for a general multipartite state still needs further study.
 Moreover, existing works generally focus on the lower bound of coherence.
-In order to determine whether the prepared state has sufficient resource for a certain quantum information task, another interesting open problem is to efficiently upper bound the coherence of quantum states.
+For a given quantum state, the maximal entanglement or discord it can generates are upper bounded by its coherence~\cite{streltsov_measuring_2015, ma_converting_2016}, which makes detecting the upper bound of coherence important as it can indicates whether the given quantum state can generate sufficient resource for a certain QIP task.

-In this work, we theoretically address these issues by proposing two methods that can respectively detect the lower bound and upper bound of multipartite coherence for all stabilizer states.
+In this work, we theoretically address these issues by proposing two methods that can respectively detect the lower and upper bound of coherence for all multi-qubit stabilizer states.
 The lower bound detection is based on the spectrum estimation method~\cite{yu_detecting_2019} and the stabilizer theory~\cite{Gottesman1996,GottesmanPhD1997}, which only requires few local observable measurements for stabilizer states.
 The upper bound detection is based on the monogamy of coherence with a single local measurement.
-Experimentally, we prepare five stabilizer states of up to four qubits and demonstrate how few number of measurements could enable us to infer multipartite coherence.\\
+Experimentally, we prepare five stabilizer states of up to four qubits and demonstrate how few number of measurements could enable us to infer multipartite coherence.